ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/08-reproducible.md

 abcd03@abcd-workshop:~/workshop/bin$
 ~~~
 Now the script correctly echo's "some text".
 Open the script again and change the text, add some more text or use `banner` instead of echo.

+### Text editors you should know how to get out of

+The default text editor on most unix based systems is called `vi`.
+This editor is used as the default editor by the Unix system if a manual change to a text file is required.
+In order to quit the vi editor again you should remember the following sequence of keys: `ESC :q!`.

 ## Test data